gbgabiola/100DaysOfCode/r1-log.md

 ## Day 72: October 08, Monday
 **Today's Progress**: Finish the basic concepts behind computer as a developer in pre-programming course.

+## Day 73: October 09, Tuesday
+**Today's Progress**: Tackle all about the web and some mobile in internet section in pre-programming course.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: